Luman Reed: Philanthropy

-Making his mark as a patron of both established and aspiring contemporary American artists, Reed attempted to nurture the creation of a national artistic culture as sophisticated and accomplished as that of Europe.
-His interest in landscape painting and portraiture notwithstanding, Reed was also an avid collector of genre paintings depicting scenes from everyday life.
+Reed attempted to promote the creation of a national artistic culture as sophisticated and accomplished as that of Europe.
+Besides his interest in landscape painting and portraiture, Reed was also an avid collector of genre paintings depicting scenes from everyday life.

 In 1844, his substantial collection was purchased by a group of his associates in New York with the intention to form a public art collection, later the New York Gallery of Fine Arts, and was displayed for periods of time at the National Academy of Design and The Rotunda.
 The collection was later donated to the New-York Historical Society in 1858.
 It is one of the most important early 19th-century collections of American art that survives intact.